 We worked with the England & Wales Cricket Board to create innovative solutions for presenting data.
-Here, Mo Bobat, England and Player Identification Lead, talks about our ongoing collaboration, that resulted in a series of presentations and an animated video for stakeholders and media
+Here, Mo Bobat, Player Identification Lead, talks about our ongoing collaboration, that resulted in a series of presentations and an animated video for stakeholders and the media

 1. Could you start by telling us a bit about your role at the England & Wales Cricket Board (ECB)?